Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-VCS-conventions-english.rst

 -----

 - discuss the "rebase" frequency, the release or feature branches
-- consider using ``svn hooks``, to be triggered automatically whenever a certain type of SVN operation occurs (ex: mail-based check-in notification, check-in rejected if its message does not respect constraints like minimum length, etc.)
+- consider using ``svn hooks``, to be triggered automatically whenever a certain type of SVN operation occurs (e.g. mail-based check-in notification, check-in rejected if its message does not respect constraints like minimum length, etc.)